No matter what your goals are, in order to be successful, you’ve got to have a plan.

 Oh my goodness, how often do you plan something only to have it take longer than you thought?
 Ugh!
 This makes me crazy and I used to get so frustrated with myself.

-However, the fact of the matter is, most everything you do will require more time than expected, so let’s go back to what I stated earlier.
-Work proactively!
+However, the fact of the matter is, almost everything you do will require more time than expected, so let’s go back to what I stated earlier.